 The following are some of the criteria used by the Editorial Board in assessing submissions:

-• Literary quality: Writing style and organization of ideas, including language, syntax, and flow; and
+• Literary Quality: Writing style and organization of ideas, including language, syntax, and flow; and

-• Use of citations in footnotes: Over/under-referencing, accuracy of sources, relationship and relevance to the text.
+• Use of Citations in Footnotes: Over/under-referencing; accuracy of sources; relationship and relevance to the text.

 Editorial Process